 A submersible birdbath warmer plugged into a ground fault interrupter (also called GFI) outlet can be placed inside the reservoir of a nonelectric bell waterer or inside a basin of water to keep the water warm on nights when the temperature drops below freezing.

 A heated pet dish is also a great option within this price range.

 4. Make Your Own Heated Base

 Although commercial heated bases are available for use with metal chicken fountains, sometimes they’re slippery and can cause the fountain to tip over and spill.
 For minimal cost and just a little bit of effort, you can build a much sturdier heater from a cinder block.

-Bonus Tip: If you already use a pipe-and-nipple style chicken waterer, winterize it by wrapping it first with heat tape, followed by a layer of foam insulation.
+Bonus Tip: You can winterize a pipe-and-nipple style chicken waterer by wrapping it first with heat tape, followed by a layer of foam insulation.

 No matter what method you choose and regardless of the season, providing plenty of clean, fresh water for your chickens to drink is the most important consideration for keeping a healthy and happy flock.